The Spatial Analyst team has made some important improvements in the Distance toolset for ArcGIS Pro 2.5.

 - Using the new Optimal Path as Raster tool, you can count how many least cost paths pass through a cell en route from some destinations to a source.

 - Using the new source_location output from Distance Accumulation and Distance Allocation, you can do intensity mapping of the boundary of sources, showing where most cost paths in the study area would end up, without plotting all cost paths.
 The RasterCellIterator python object, also new at ArcGIS Pro 2.5, makes this type of intensity calculation very easy to perform.
+See A quick tour of using Raster Cell Iterator to know more about it.

 Which geoprocessing tools and raster functions should I start using?